AmodD/load-in-memory/readme.md

 ## Getting the code

-+ Should open command prompt in the python workspace direcrory
++ Should open command prompt in the python workspace directory
 + If you already have loadcache folder in the python workspace then type

       git pull